Bounds on the exceptional set in the $abc$ conjecture: Introduction

+This result is non-trivial for $\lambda\in (9/10,1)$.
+The present paper merges an earlier article of the last three authors \cite{blt24}, in which additional bounds coming from the determinant method and the theory of Thue equations were used to produce a worse bound, together with its subsequent improvement and simplification by the first author \cite{bernert25}.
+Since our bounds do not use the determinant method, it is plausible that further improvements are available, but we expect that a serious numerical improvement will be likely to require new ideas.

-When considering $abc$ triples of exponent $\lambda<1$, we always have $\alpha+\beta+\gamma\leq \lambda< 1$, and the methods of Kane give no information in this regime.
-Indeed, we are not aware of any general estimates when $\lambda<1$, beyond Proposition \ref{prop:trivial}.
+Besides our work, we are not aware of any general estimates for $N_\lambda(X)$ when $\lambda<1$, beyond Proposition \ref{prop:trivial}.
 Nonetheless, there do exist specific Diophantine equations which are covered by the $abc$ conjecture and where bounds have been given for the number of solutions.
 For example, it follows from work of Darmon and Granville \cite{DG} that there are only finitely many coprime integer solutions to the Diophantine equation $x^p+y^q=z^r$, when $p,q,r\in \mathbb{N}$ are given and satisfy $1/p+1/q+1/r<1$.